IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

 2. When the intention is to have the client display the transcript alongside the resource, one should follow the pattern used when making other supplementing materials available, i.e., via an annotation with the `supplementing` motivation associated with the corresponding canvas or at the manifest level.
 This transcript may or may not have time information.
 Note that this option offers the transcript file as a single annotation.

-3. When the transcript contains spatial and/or temporal information and the intent is to use that information to enable spatial and/or temporal synchronization between the display or streaming of the media and the display of the individual transcript fragments, one can provide to the client the spatial and/or temporal information in the media fragment portion of IIIF annotations, creating one annotation for each transcript fragment.
+3. When the transcript contains spatial and/or temporal information and the intention is to use that information to enable spatial and/or temporal synchronization between the display or streaming of the media and the display of the individual transcript fragments, one can provide to the client the spatial and/or temporal information in the media fragment portion of IIIF annotations, creating one annotation for each transcript fragment.
 The motivation for the corresponding Annotation Page is `supplementing`.

     a.
 For an example in the newspapers space see [A basic newspaper][0068].